ClimateForecastNovemberDecember >>

 Taiwan is susceptible to hurricanes, especially from June to October.
 These tropical cyclones, locally termed "typhoons," can unleash heavy rainfall and ferocious winds.
 On occasions, they might even instigate severe flooding.
 Due to its geographical location adjacent to the Pacific Ocean, the eastern coastline of Taiwan is particularly at risk of direct typhoon hits.
 Those considering a visit during this period should prioritize staying informed through weather updates.

-Interested in more detailed Weather and Climate information for Taiwan?
+Are you interested in more detailed information for various cities in Taiwan?

 1. Yearly average minimum and maximum temperatures